 My friend Paula called and asked If I could help with her project, The Trip Festival.
-The Festival will be a family friendly folk festival by the sea.
-Paula wanted to know if I could help with the artwork.
+The Festival is a family-friendly folk festival in Anglesey by the sea.
+Paula wanted to know if I could help with the festival artwork.

 A monster called Boris